-It remains the shopping destination in Paris: a world-famous boulevard of consumer chic.
+The Champs-Élysées remains the shopping destination in Paris: a world-famous boulevard of consumer chic.
 This is no drab high street – the brands are high-end and the stores are filled with art installations, DJs and other things keeping the whole retail therapy thing as fresh and fun as possible.
 And the avenue itself is a wonder: deafening, overwhelming, but inimitably Parisian.

 Don’t miss: Special kids’ shows take places on Wednesdays and weekends.

 Paris’s foremost modern art collection is housed in a grand old 1930s building.
-Inside, you’ll find key works from the cubists and fauves, and artists like Robert and Sonia Delauney, Georges Rouault, Chaim Soutine and Kees van Dongen.
+Inside, you’ll find key works from the cubists and fauves, and artists like Robert and Sonia Delaunay, Georges Rouault, Chaim Soutine and Kees van Dongen.
 The museum made international headlines in May 2010 when five paintings, including a Picasso, were stolen.

 Don’t miss: Visiting even if you’re skint – this is one of the scant number of museums in Paris with no admission charge.

 Don’t miss: The regular events they put on here, which including readings from high-profile authors.
-There’s also a biennial literary festival to look out for.

 Don’t miss: Oscar Wilde’s tomb: much like the man himself, it’s ostentatious and flamboyant.